bottlesdevs/documentation/bottles/installers.md

 ![Bottle - Installers](../.gitbook/assets/bottles/installers/Main.png)

 Choose the installer you want and press the download icon.
 It will automatically configure your bottle and install the program.
-When the installation finish, you will see a new entry in your bottle's programs list.
+When the installation has been finished, you will see a new entry in your bottle's programs list.

 Each installer came with its maintainer review, you can access it from the context menu or from its dedicated page on the [apps catalog](https://usebottles.com/appstore/).